sutharparemeshwer-ai/Family-Tree/README.md

 ### Family Members
 - `GET /api/members` - Get all family members for the logged-in user.
 - `POST /api/members` - Add a new family member.
+- `PUT /api/members/:id` - NEW: Update an existing family member.
+- `DELETE /api/members/:id` - NEW: Delete a family member.
-- `GET /api/members/events` - NEW: Get upcoming birthdays and anniversaries.
+- `GET /api/members/events` - Get upcoming birthdays and anniversaries.

 ### Memories
 - `GET /api/memories?memberId={id}` - Get all memories for a specific family member.
 - `POST /api/memories` - Create a new memory with photos/videos.
 - `DELETE /api/memories/{id}` - Delete a specific memory.
+- `GET /api/social/memories/:id/comments` - NEW: Get comments for a memory.
+- `POST /api/social/memories/:id/comments` - NEW: Post a comment on a memory.

 ### User Profile
 - `PATCH /api/users/profile` - Update the logged-in user's profile information.

 ### Sharing
-- `POST /api/share/generate` - NEW: Generate a unique shareable token for the user's tree.
+- `POST /api/share/generate` - Generate a unique shareable token for the user's tree.
 (Auth required)
-- `GET /api/share/:token` - NEW: Get tree data by share token (no auth required for viewing).
+- `GET /api/share/:token` - Get tree data by share token (no auth required for viewing).
-- `POST /api/share/:token/members` - NEW: Add a member to a shared tree if 'edit' permission is granted (no auth required, uses token for validation).
+- `POST /api/share/:token/members` - Add a member to a shared tree if 'edit' permission is granted (no auth required, uses token for validation).

 ## 🎨 UI Components (Updated)

-### MemberCard
-Interactive cards for each family member with an integrated menu to add new relatives.

 ### AddMemberForm
-A clean, modal-based form for adding new members with profile image upload, **Date of Birth, and Anniversary dates**.
+A clean, modal-based form for adding **and editing** new members with profile image upload, **custom date pickers for Date of Birth, Anniversary, and Date of Death**.

+### FamilyNode
+Interactive cards for each family member with an integrated `+` menu to add new relatives and a `...` menu to **edit or delete** the member.

+### ConfirmationModal
+NEW: A beautiful, custom confirmation dialog to replace native browser alerts for delete operations.

+### CustomDatePicker
+NEW: A fully custom-styled date picker component for a consistent UI/UX.

 ### Tree Visualization
 A hierarchical layout that visually represents the family structure with connection lines, now powered by **React Flow** with search, fly-to, and advanced export options.
+Exported images hide interactive UI elements.

 ### MemoryCard & Gallery
 Displays memories with media in a responsive grid.
 Features hover-to-play video and an elegant glassmorphism design.

 ### Settings Form
-A professional, two-column layout for updating user profile details and changing passwords.
+A professional, two-column layout for updating user profile details and changing passwords, styled with glassmorphism.

 ### ActionBar
-NEW: Floating bar in the Tree view with "Download Tree", "Share Tree", and "Family Book" options.
+Floating bar in the Tree view with "Download Tree", "Share Tree", and "Family Book" options, now with professional SVG icons.

 ### EventsWidget
-NEW: Displays upcoming birthdays and anniversaries on the Main dashboard.
+Displays upcoming birthdays and anniversaries on the Main dashboard.

 ## 🔒 Security Features